We don’t support this browser anymore.

 The technology sector is generally medium/low risk in terms of ESG, though some segments are more exposed, like Electronic Components (environmental risks) and data monetisers (social risks).
 Business ethics tend to be a material risk within the tech sector, ranging from anti-competitive practices to intellectual property rights.
 Other key risks include labour relations, data privacy, product governance and resource use.

-According to Sustainalytics, Alphabet’s overall management of material ESG issues is average.
+According to Sustainalytics, Alphabet’s overall management of material ESG issues is strong.

 Monopoly and market dominance concerns are a key regulatory risk.
 It remains the subject of antitrust investigations in several countries, leading to calls from both EU and US regulators for the breakup of its online advertising business.
 Alphabet’s management of data handling is strong, aided by its deep pockets.
 But this remains a key risk to monitor in the evolving landscape of AI.